WVU School of Medicine

 Patient Care at WVU

 WVU Medicine is West Virginia University’s affiliated health system.
-Through its eight hospitals, three institutes, and more than 800 physicians, specialists, and sub-specialists, WVU Medicine provides comprehensive healthcare services to all of West Virginia, Southeast Ohio, Western Maryland, and Southwest Pennsylvania.
+Through its 13 hospitals, three institutes, and more than 800 physicians, specialists, and sub-specialists, WVU Medicine provides comprehensive healthcare services to all of West Virginia, Southeast Ohio, Western Maryland, and Southwest Pennsylvania.

 As West Virginia’s largest healthcare provider and second largest employer, WVU Medicine provides the full continuum of care – from pediatrics to geriatrics, and from primary care to complex diagnosis.
 WVU Medicine also includes dozens of medical offices and a diverse network of affiliated organizations.
 WVU Medicine, though, is more than a name.
 WVU Medicine is a promise to everyone that no matter where you see that name, you will find the best in healthcare.
 WVU Medicine’s mission is to improve the health of West Virginians and all we serve through excellence in patient care, research, and education.
 WVU Medicine seeks to transform lives and eliminate health disparities through a nationally recognized patient-centered system of care that includes: